Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 ## <a id="font-face"></a>@font-face is supported/enabled

-Most of PDF documents are using embedded fonts.
+Most of PDF documents use embedded fonts.
 If the browser does not support `@font-face` style rule, the document will not be displayed property.

 <table>